Is my phone number public on people-search sites?

 - Quarterly: Broker profiles regenerate.
 Re-scanning and re-submitting opt-outs every 90 days keeps the reduction in place.

-You can't make your phone number invisible without changing it.
+You cannot make your phone number invisible without changing it.
 What you can do is pull it off the searchable, scrapable layer that supplies attackers and telemarketers with fresh contact data.
-That's the work.
+We file removals on what we find, chase the brokers that stall, and re-file when it comes back.
+That is the work.

 Will removing my phone number from data brokers stop spam calls?